 This is a final course in a four-course sequence.
-A series of architectural projects proposed and developed in response to the natural and built environment of which the principles of design developed in the previous courses will be synthesized.
+A series of architectural projects proposed and developed in response to the natural and built environment of which the principles of design developed in the previous architectural design courses and other courses will be synthesized.
 With the use of analyses, design presentations and critiques, students will employ a directed approach to the design projects.
-Students will work in teams and individually to creatively present and design solutions.
+Students may work in teams and individually to creatively design and present solutions.
 Projects will vary depending on the progress and approach to architectural design as deemed appropriate by the faculty member.

 Prerequisite: ARCH 101, ARCH 141, ARCH 142, ARCH 243

 4 credits* (2 lecture hours, 4 laboratory hours), spring semester

 *These credits will satisfy the SUNY General Education requirements for “the Arts.”

 These credits count toward the Humanities (List A) requirements for graduation.